Subinsmani/android_device_motorola_msm8916-common/README.md

-# Squid TWRP tree for Motorola MSM8916 Family
+# REDWOLF TWRP tree for Motorola MSM8916 Family

 ## Dependencies:
 (you probably don't need most of these)